… or do it till it’s done 😉

 Here is a photo before I started.

-First is to simply leave keycaps on a plastic frame and use a brush to apply whitening cream instead of doing every single keycap separately.
+The first is to simply leave keycaps on a plastic frame and use a brush to apply whitening cream instead of doing every single keycap separately.
 That saves a lot of time.
 Here is a photo.

 And finally, the third hint is my new discovery.